aminobutyric/under-llm-governance/docs/security-model.md

 - Containers share the host kernel and are not a perfect isolation boundary.
 - Offline execution can still damage everything writable inside its task copy.
 - A safe sandbox does not make generated code free of vulnerabilities.
+- Typed actions constrain effects but do not prevent prompt injection or misuse of an allowed action.
 - Users can still approve a harmful action; approval presentation must therefore be precise and resistant to model-controlled wording.
 - A single-user local design is not suitable as-is for an internet-facing or